Federal Health Care Policy Priorities for Public Sector Purchasers

 Our Federal Policy Priorities

-Health System Innovation and Sustainability
+Health Care Coverage, Innovation, and System Sustainability

 - We support policies that constrain health care cost growth and ensure the sustainability of public programs, including the movement to innovative payment models based on value and quality, rather than volume.